HunterHennig/Exon-Map-Generator/README.md

 # Exon-Map-Generator
-Exon Map Generator app created in RStudio
+Highly customizable application used to create exon maps from a single raw nucleotide sequence input created in RStudio.

 ![Demo](Exon_Map_Generator.gif)